365 Crete earthquake: Geological evidence

 Recent (2001) geological studies view the 365 Crete earthquake in connection with a clustering of major seismic activity in the Eastern Mediterranean between the fourth and sixth centuries which may have reflected a reactivation of all major plate boundaries in the region.
 The earthquake is thought to be responsible for an uplift of 9 m of the island of Crete, which is estimated to correspond to a seismic moment of 1e22 Nm, or 8.6 on the moment magnitude scale.
-An earthquake of such a size exceeds all modern ones known to have affected the region.
+An earthquake of such a magnitude exceeds all modern ones known to have affected the region.

 Carbon dating shows that corals on the coast of Crete were lifted 10 m and clear of the water in one massive push.
 This indicates that the tsunami of 365 was generated by an earthquake in a steep fault in the Hellenic Trench near Crete.
-Scientists estimate that such a large uplift is only likely to occur once in 5,000 years; however, the other segments of the fault could slip on a similar scale—and this could happen every 800 years or so.
+Scientists estimate that such a large uplift is likely to occur only once in 5,000 years; however, the other segments of the fault could slip on a similar scale—and this could happen every 800 years or so.
 It is uncertain whether "one of the contiguous patches might slip in the future."

 Sedimentation increased dramatically in some areas of the Mediterranean Sea, while other areas had coastal sediments moved to deep waters.